 I'm told my problem is dealt with by the nurse but I'm worried it may need a doctor to deal with it, what can I do?
 See the nurse, you may be surprised by the range of conditions our experienced nurses can deal with.
 If they do feel you still need to see the doctor then you will be seen by the doctor covering our emergency clinic.

-If you have any questions or comments about our appointment system then please feel free to contact our practice manager Mrs Rose Fells.
+If you have any questions or comments about our appointment system then please feel free to contact our Reception Manager Amy Ledger or Practice Manager Mrs Rose Fells.